xdjuniorr11/testford/README.md

 Finally, convertidorRomano  is called in the Method along with the number that was entered through the console, In addition, a while loop was enclosed and conditioned to 0 to be able to exit the loop.

-he have 2 branches develop and main all the changes are currently in develop
+it have 2 branches develop and main all the changes are currently in develop

 as aprotocol isnide project it used to use develop branch as feature branch